-How to connect SQLite database in .NET application
+How to connect to SQLite in .NET with C#

 This tutorial provides a deep dive into connecting your .NET application to an SQLite database.